 Once an evaluator has been appointed to a case, he or she must file a Declaration of Private Child Custody Evaluator Regarding Qualifications (FL-326) (external site pdf ) with the court stating they meet the minimum education, experience and training requirements.
-Additionally, Child Custody Evaluators must file an Annual Declaration of Child Custody Evaluator Qualifications (RI-FL007) (pdf ) with the court in order to be included on the court’s resource lists.
+The declaration must be filed within 10 days of the appointment and prior to initiating evaluation services on a case in accordance with Local Rule 5175 (F) (pdf ).

 Evaluation reports should contain information consistent with Family Code Section 3118.
 The Riverside court offers a Child Custody Evaluation Report template (RI-FL006) (pdf ) or the Judicial Council offers form FL-329 Confidential Child Custody Evaluation Report (external site pdf ) both for optional use; however, all reports must be accompanied by a Notice Regarding Confidentiality of Child Custody Evaluation Report (FL-328) (external site pdf ).

 If you would like to apply to be on the court’s resource list(s) for child custody evaluators, or if you are already on the list(s) and would like to submit updated information, please complete the 3111/3118 Evaluator Application and/or the 730 Evaluator Application as appropriate (a separate application is required for 3111/3118 evaluators and 730 evaluators).
 You must complete each of the following forms as part of the application process;

 Child Custody Evaluator applications should be mailed or faxed to the Family Court Services Manager at: